-What time are services on Sunday morning?
+What time is Sunday Worship?

 At 10:00 a.m., the main service of Holy Eucharist takes place in the main sanctuary.
 The choir and congregation sing, accompanied by wonderful organ music.
 Children from the Sunday School join the service before we take communion.
 We listen to scripture, sing, pray, and hear a sermon.
 Rite II is used at at this service.

 After St. Barnabas Day (our Patronal Festival), in June until Labor Day is one service held at 9:00 a.m.
 Rite II is used at this service.